downsishere/downsishere.github.io/_posts/2018-10-04-js-for-anyone-0.md

 ## Conclusion

 That's all for this section.
 We've learned (at a high level) how computers remember, access, and edit values.
 We've covered operators and how they can be used to manipulate the (numerical) values of a given variable.
-The [next post](/Computer Science/2018/10/04/js-for-anyone-1) will discuss how computers compare variables, make decisions, and finally introduce the logic behind Booleans.
+The [next post](/Computer Science/2018/10/04/js-for-anyone-1) will discuss how computer programs compare variables, introduce Boolean logic, and talk about how to make decisions.